[QODBC-Desktop] How to use DTS to Load QuickBooks Data into MS SQL Server

 Note that we have several custom fields in our environment that will be created as attributes in the applicable tables, and their existence will NOT impact any environment that does not have them.

 The whole script can view by clicking here.

 In order to load the data from QuickBooks, a Microsoft DTS job has been created.
 The job will truncate all tables, reload each table one at a time, and also load transaction details (which is used by us in our Cognos report creation).
 The transaction detail load leverages a QB stored procedure that was learned through the QODBC.com website.
 The remainder of the loads is straight Select * from xxx statements.

-In order for the jobs to run in a rapid fashion, it is important that the tables are loaded via the Optimize feature in QODBC driver.
-To facilitate this and the execution of the DTS process, a batch file has been created.
+For the jobs to run in a rapid fashion, it is essential that the tables are loaded via the Optimize feature in the QODBC driver.
+A batch file has been created to facilitate this and the execution of the DTS process.

 1. Within SQL Server Enterprise Manager, navigate to the Data Transformation Services.
 Right, Click and select Open Package…

 2. Navigate to the provided .dts package file and select it.